Google Wifi

 Like its close domestic relative, the boiler, the router is synonymous with pain, suffering and weird computer-speak like 192.168.0.1.

 Google’s Wifi is here to change that.
 Rather than an old drunk shouting across you whole house, its mesh system acts like a harmonious group of barbershop singers.
-Smaller flats can benefit from just one of its charming pucks, but Wifi really comes into its own when acting as an internet supergroup in larger houses.
+Smaller flats can benefit from just one of its charming pucks, but Wifi really comes into its own in larger houses.

-The revolutionary idea is reliability, simple operation and consistent Wi-Fi coverage.
-Which is, for many, a strangely exciting concept.
-Here are my first impressions.
+That's because mesh systems like this consist of multiple routers that all work in tandem.
+The more units you add, the more robust your Wi-Fi becomes.
+If you’ve got a big house with a number of black spots, Google Wifi could be the answer to your prayers.

-Google Wifi design: sharp router
+Google Wifi design: pucker up

 First, the bad news: you won’t necessarily be able to chuck out your old, ugly router.
 That's because Google Wifi doesn’t have a built-in modem.

 If, like me, your ISP has given you a black box that houses both a router and modem, you’ll need to plug one of Google Wifi’s lovely, circular pucks into that, then disable its wireless powers.
+This worked fine when we tested it with our Sky broadband router (more on that in setup, below).

 It's also worth clarifying that this isn't to be confused with Google Fiber - in internet terms, Wifi is like upgrading to a multi-room sound system, but it can't do much if your broadband is feeding it the equivalent of chewed up cassettes.

-But that’s enough talk about modems and broadband – let’s just admire those little white cylinders for a moment.
-My ‘cosy’ two-bedroom flat will only need one of them, but anyone living in a roomy, detached house (not that we're jealous) will get to scatter two or even three of the them around the place.
+But that’s enough talk about modems and broadband – let’s just Google Wifi's industrial design, which is pretty stunning.
+The white cylinders are incredibly solid, and the build quality genuinely excellent.

-The routers (and they're all individual routers, not Wi-Fi extenders) have a similar footprint to Google Home, which means they can hide away discreetly on bookshelves, desks or side tables.
-The light strip in the middle is there to tell you about any issues, but if all's well it'll glow a contented teal.
-Unless your dog’s been chewing on the ethernet cable again.
+These routers (and they're all individual routers, not Wi-Fi extenders) have a similar footprint to Google Home, which means they can hide away discreetly on bookshelves, desks or anywhere there's power available.

+Like Google Home, the design is non-descript yet stylish.
+The light strip in the centre adds to the appeal, glowing a contented teal when all is well with your connection.
+If you want to place one in the bedroom, you can also lower the brightness.

-Google Wifi setup: easy street, rather than frustration avenue
+Google Wifi setup: easy as pie-fi

-Okay, setting up a router isn’t the biggest tech challenge you’ll face.
-But interacting with many of these blinking boxes is like taking a time machine back to 2005.
-Not so with Google Wifi, which uses a slick iOS and Android app to walk you through the setup.

-If you have more than one Wifi point – Google sells a £229 two-pack for medium sized homes, and you can add as many extra ones as you like, mansion boy – the app will tell you where to place them.
-Once they're in place, you're just a QR code away from adding them to the mesh network.
+Setting up Google Wifi is so incredibly easy.
+We don’t jest.
+So easy.
+Everything is done through the Google Wifi app for iOS or Android.

+First, just plug one of the units, via ethernet, into the back of your box supplied by your ISP (in my case the Sky Q hub), go into your router settings via a web browser and – this is the hardest part, trust us – disable the wireless signal.
+You don’t have to do this, but it’s best to to avoid any kind of interference.

 The likes of Google Wifi and Netgear Orbi aren’t to be confused with Wi-Fi extenders.
 Rather than simply rebroadcasting your router’s signal, a mesh network is a team of routers that work together to create a giant Wi-Fi blanket that smothers your home.